bb-io/Notion/README.md

 - **Set page property as empty**
 - **Create/Get/Archive page**

+> For the 'Create page' and 'Create page from HTML' actions, you must specify the parent page or database where the new page will be created.
+If not specified, the action will fail with an error.

 ### Users

 - **List users** returns a list of users belonging to the workspace.